symmetryinvestments/dud/README.md

 Dud's implementation tries to be boring.
 Dud is to be written in a declarative and functional style.

+Dud has two aims, be a dub replacement.
+Not a 100% compatible drop in replacement, but something that does the same thing as dub as long as you stay in the tasteful bounds of what dub allows.
+The other goal I had in mind was, that IMO at some point a D compiler will become a background daemon, that only compiles diffs in source.
+Not on a per file bases, but rather that the bulk of the compilation results, ast etc. is stored in memory.
+This compiler daemon will need to understand dub files, and dud as a library should be usable for this purpose.
+This is the reason the cli for dud itself is quite small, and should stay that way.

 Testing is paramount.

 ## Features